DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onRowClick.md

 Values displayed in the row cells.

 ---
-Prior to this function, the widget executes the [onCellClick](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/onCellClick.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onCellClick') function and sometimes internal functions.
+Prior to this function, the UI component executes the [onCellClick](/api-reference/10%20UI%20Widgets/dxTreeList/1%20Configuration/onCellClick.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onCellClick') function and sometimes internal functions.
 You can use the **handled** field to check whether internal functions were executed.

 [note] When the clicked row is in the editing state or switches to this state, the **onRowClick** function is not executed.
 Instead, specify the **onCellClick** function.